A National 501(c)(3) Operating Foundation · EIN 33-2575958Explore the National Footprint

 Leadership

 Founded and led by Ekene Chukwuagozie Enemo, Founder & Chief Executive Officer.
-Board of Directors in formation.
+Board of Directors constituted under the independence standards applicable to private foundations.

 Headquarters